District 110 is at a financial crossroads

 After making $4.6 million in budget adjustments, mostly cuts, in the Spring of 2023, and achieving a positive fund balance for the first time since 2017, Waconia Public Schools is at a financial crossroads as it focuses on the future and what matters most.

-The District remains in the bottom 25% of all districts in the State of Minnesota when it comes to per pupil revenue.
+The district remains in the bottom 25% of all districts in the State of Minnesota when it comes to per pupil revenue.

 The decision to pursue a $3 million operating levy on November 4 is an attempt to maintain what district residents say they value most about Waconia Public Schools: